 The application process consists of:

-Applications for the Donald C. Brodie Scholar-in-Residence Program may be submitted via e-mail to Brad E. Miller, program manager.
+Applications for the Donald C. Brodie Scholar-in-Residence Program may be submitted via e-mail to Ruth E. Nemire, associate executive vice president.

 Applications must be received by December 1.
 The selection and announcement of the program and participant will follow within approximately 60 days.